What is Let’s Chat?

 Let’s Chat is not a substitute for counseling, and does not constitute mental health treatment.
-If you are currently in distress or would like to connect with a clinician for mental health services, call Student Mental Health and Counseling Services at 617-253-2916 and ask to speak with mental health clinician.
+If you are currently in distress or would like to connect with a clinician for mental health services, call Student Mental Health and Counseling Services at 617-253-4481, option 2 and ask to speak with mental health clinician.

 What happens at a “Let’s Chat” visit?

 During a Let’s Chat meeting, a clinician will listen to your concerns, provide support, explore your specific needs, and tell you about the services available at MIT Student Mental Health & Counseling Services.
 If needed, the clinician will share information about same-day services at Student Mental Health & Counseling Services.
 The clinician can also help you connect with other campus resources, such as Student Support Services (S^3), the MIT Office of Graduate Education (OGE), and the Office of Student Wellbeing.

 This consultation service is open to all MIT undergraduate and graduate students at no charge.

 - Students who are not sure about the counseling process and want to know what it’s like to talk with a clinician or to learn about Student Mental Health resources

 - Students who want to learn about available mental health resources, such as individual and group counseling or medication management

 - Students who are not interested in ongoing counseling but would like the perspective of a clinician

 - Students who have a specific problem and would like to talk with someone about it

 - Students who want to connect with other resources on campus .